US stocks rise to records on more proof of economic recovery

 Adding to the optimism, more big U.S. companies reported even healthier profits for the first three months of 2021 than analysts had forecast.
 Expectations are already high for this earnings reporting season, which unofficially got underway on Wednesday and could result in the strongest growth in more than a decade.

-BlackRock, Citigroup and UnitedHealth Group all reported bigger profits for the first quarter than analysts expected.
-BlackRock rose 2.6%, Citigroup gained 0.4% and UnitedHealth climbed 3.6%.
+BlackRock, PepsiCo and UnitedHealth Group all reported bigger profits for the first quarter than analysts expected.
+BlackRock rose 2.1%, PepsiCo gained 0.5% and UnitedHealth climbed 3.9%.

-With growth expectations so high, some investors are worried about the possibility that inflation could be set to swing upward and stay high.
+With growth expectations so high, some investors are worried about the possibility that inflation could swing upward and stay high.
 If it were to sustain itself, high inflation could send bond prices tumbling, hurt corporate profit margins and trigger volatility across markets worldwide.

-U.S. Treasurys remained notably subdued following Thursday morning’s stronger-than-expected reports, and longer-term yields actually fell to the surprise of some analysts.
-The yield on the 10-year Treasury dropped to 1.59% from 1.63% late Wednesday.
+The bond market remained notably calm following Thursday morning’s stronger-than-expected reports, and longer-term yields actually fell to the surprise of some analysts.
+The yield on the 10-year Treasury dropped to 1.55% from 1.63% late Wednesday.
+Earlier this month, it had gotten as high as 1.75%.

 It’s reminiscent of what happened earlier this week, when a report on the Consumer Price Index came in higher than expected.
-It would have made sense if the worse-than-expected inflation report had caused investors to send bond yields higher, but they largely shrugged it off.
+It would have made sense if the worse-than-expected inflation report had caused investors to sell bonds and send yields higher, but they largely shrugged it off.

-The subdued reactions may be a result of how unpredictable data can be as the pandemic and government efforts to counteract it distrort everything.
+The surprising reaction may be a result of how unpredictable data can be as the pandemic and government efforts to counteract it distort everything.
 And, for now at least, the numbers seem to be pointing toward more strength.

-“While we haven’t necessarily seen the market move on strong economic beats or misses, it’s certainly a step in the right direction,” said Mike Loewengart, managing director of investment strategy at E-Trade Financial.
+The falling yields helped send financial stocks to some of the market's sharpest losses, because lower long-term interest rates limit the profits banks make from lending.
+Bank of America fell 4.4%, and Citigroup slipped 1.1%, for example, even though both in the morning reported stronger profits for the first three months of 2021 than expected.

 In Asia, Japan's Nikkei 225 rose 0.1%, South Korea's Kospi gained 0.4% and Hong Kong's Hang Seng slipped 0.4%.
 Stocks in Shanghai fell 0.5%.